And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 Roger Clemens owned the testimony.

-So this is not what I saw.
+Well, this is not what I saw.

-I mean, it wasn't that he did bad, and it wasn't that the trainer did awesome, but I didn't I did not see that.
+I mean, it wasn't that he did bad and it wasn't that the trainer did awesome, but I didn't, I did not see that.

 At least the first hour and a half that I had a chance to listen to it.

-And a more uh I hate to say this, but their take was closer to what mine was, and it's all that Clemens was a disaster.
+And a more, I hate to say this, but their take was closer to what mine was.

 He did not help himself at all yesterday, even though he might have thinks he did.

-Uh might have thought he did.
+I thought he did.

-Um everybody has their biases here uh in this.
+Everybody has their biases here in this.

-I defy any of these people who are demanding moral purity to show us their medical records.
+Sports media want these guys to go down because these purists and steroids in baseball, I defy any of these people who are demanding moral purity to show us their medical records.

-Uh let's see what they've injected.
+Let's see what they've injected.

-But before I go to break, I got another call.
+Before I go to break, I got another call.

-I have to tell you I gave away a select comfort bed yesterday.
+I have to tell you, I gave away a select comfort bed yesterday.

-Now that's a nice gesture.
+Now, I thought it's a nice gesture.

-And we got it was a it was a call from a military wife uh who had been in Camp LeJune, but now she she lives she and her husband got back from Iraq, I think, six weeks ago.
+And we got, it was a call from a military wife who had been at Camp Lejeune, but now she and her husband got back from Iraq, I think, six weeks ago, and they live in Louisville.

 It's a nice thing to do, right?

-So check the email when I get home.
+So, check the email when I get home.

 You're not fooling me.

-You would and people not many of them, but a couple people said, I mean, I've called you before, and I've had a nice story.
+And people, not many of them, but a couple people said, I mean, I've called you before, and I've had a nice story.

 Why didn't you give me one?